drneavin/scai/docs/source/Installation.rst

   .. code-block::  bash

-    singularity exec --bind /path SCAI.sif command ...
+    singularity exec --bind /path scadmix.sif command ...

 You will receive an error telling you the file doesn't exist if you haven't bound the correct required directories.
 We typically bind the top-most directory that contains all our files but you can also bind multiple directories with ``--bind /path1,/path2``

-That's all you should need to run SCAI.
+That's all you should need to run scadmix.
-Resources that can be used to run SCAI are also available on the  :ref:`Resources <Resources-docs>` page.
+Resources that can be used to run scadmix are also available on the  :ref:`Resources <Resources-docs>` page.

 Happy analyzing!

 Support
 ----------
-If you're having trouble running SCAI, want to report bugs or have enhancement suggestions, feel free to submit an `issue <https://github.com/drneavin/scai/issues>`_.
+If you're having trouble running scadmix, want to report bugs or have enhancement suggestions, feel free to submit an `issue <https://github.com/drneavin/scadmix/issues>`_.